 a layer of graham crackers in the bottom of a square baking pan.

-Step 1: Make the layer of graham crackers.
-In the prepared pan, place 4-5 graham crackers on the bottom of the pan in a single layer.
+Make the graham cracker crust.
+Place 4-5 graham crackers on the bottom of the pan in a single layer.

 a mixing bowl with eggs, sugar, and vanilla being whisked.